 Successes: We regularly communicated with parents through email and social media.
-(Action 2.1) Various student engagement opportunities were offered such as Friday at the Flag, Read Across America, awards assemblies, Principal List lunch with the principal, Shady Creek for our 6th and 7th graders, whole school swim party, and numerous field trips.
-(Action 2.2) A part-time school counselor worked with students and provided lessons for teachers to use in class.
+(Action 2.1) Various student engagement opportunities were offered such as Friday at the Flag, Read Across America, awards assemblies, Principal List lunch with the principal, Shady Creek for our 6th graders, Red Ribbon Week activities, Spirit Week, whole school swim party, and numerous field trips and assemblies (Action 2.2) A part-time school counselor worked with students and provided lessons for teachers to use in class.
 (Action 2.3) Transportation to and from school was available for all in-district students and to designated stops for inter-district students.
-(Action 2.4)
+(Action 2.4) We funded staff for facilities maintenance and cleaning.